Azure Monitor best practices - Planning your monitoring strategy and configuration

 You may have an existing investment in System Center Operations Manager for monitoring on-premises resources and workloads running on your virtual machines.
 You may choose to migrate this monitoring to Azure Monitor or continue to use both products together in a hybrid configuration.
 See Cloud monitoring guide: Monitoring platforms overview for a comparison of the two products.
-See Monitoring strategy for cloud deployment models for guidance on using the two in a hybrid configuration and on determining the most appropriate model for your environment.
+See Monitoring strategy for cloud deployment models for how to use the two in a hybrid configuration and determine the most appropriate model for your environment.

 - See Configure data collection for steps and recommendations to configure data collection in Azure Monitor.